mediocregopher/happy-tree/README.md

 The final thing you'll notice (or maybe it was the first, since it's really obvious) is that it's very blue.
-Non-blue colors are really only represented as leaves on their trees, they don't ever really have any children of their own, so the blue and black sections take up vastly more space.
+Non-blue colors are really only represented as leaves on their trees and don't ever really have any children of their own, so the blue and black sections take up vastly more space.

 This makes sense.
-The number which should generate the largest happification result, `FFFFFF` only results in `000546`, which is primarily blue.
+The number which should generate the largest happification result, `FFFFFF`, only results in `000546`, which is primarily blue.
+So in effect all colors happify to some shade of blue.

 This might have been it, technically this is the happification tree and the melancoil of 6 digit hexadecimal numbers represented as colors.
 But it's also